Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Evaluation

 We observe that progressive graph scheduling provides consistent speed improvements regardless of whether SD is applied.
-For example, for Qwen2.5-1.5B, graph scheduling reduces latency from 57.41\,ms to 47.72\,ms. The results also show that \textit{in-context distribution calibration} and \textit{NPU-optimized draft reuse} contribute to significant performance gains across three models, reducing latency from 25.35\,ms to 15.08\,ms for Qwen2.5-1.5B.
+Note that the performance gains are amortized across the end-to-end generation, thus its improvement is less pronounced for larger LLM whose computation is the main bottleneck, or small model that requires relatively short time to switch the graph compared to the whole generation latency.
+The results also show that our optimized SD contributes to significant performance gains across three models, reducing latency from 25.35\,ms to 15.08\,ms for Qwen2.5-1.5B.

-\textbf{Effectiveness in acceptance ratio.} To analyze the effectiveness of techniques relevant to R-SD, we evaluate the acceptance ratio gains applying our techniques to existing methods (PLD~\cite{work:pld}, SAM~\cite{work:sam}).
-PLD drafts from local contexts only while SAM drafts from both local and historical contexts.
+\textbf{Effectiveness in accept length.} To analyze the effectiveness of SD optimization, we evaluate the accept length gains applying our techniques to existing methods (PLD~\cite{work:pld}, SAM~\cite{work:sam}).
+PLD drafts from current context (i.e., user request) only while SAM drafts from both current context and an extra database.
 Experiments are conducted on a cloud server equipped with A100 GPUs.
 The results in Table~\ref{tab:ablation_sd} show consistent improvements across benchmarks and models.
-Our techniques improve the acceptance ratio of PLD by 1.05--1.25×, improve SAM by 1.06--1.24×.
-These improvements directly translate to higher decoding efficiency, as a higher acceptance ratio reduces the number of tokens that must be recomputed.
-These results also demonstrate that in-context distribution calibration and draft reuse strategy are orthogonal enhancements with existing R-SD methods, making it effortless to integrate advanced techniques.
+Our techniques improve the accept length of PLD by 1.05--1.25×, improve SAM by 1.06--1.24×.
+These improvements directly translate to higher NPU efficiency, as discussed in §~\ref{sec:motivation_sub2}.
+These results also demonstrate that our techniques provide orthogonal enhancements with existing SD methods, making it effortless to integrate advanced techniques.